10 Striking 3D Website Examples (and How They’re Made)

 - Establishing mood or atmosphere

-- Data visualizations/infographics
+- Data visualizations and infographics

 That isn’t to say that 2D isn’t still an effective way to design a website.
 But 3D features can add a bit of excitement that piques people’s curiosity and inspires them to go further.